-The student must comment on the quality, balance and quantity of the secondary sources and data used.
-They are also expected to show an awareness of any limitations or uncertainties inherent in their approach.
+The student must comment on the quality, balance and quantity of their sources.
+Students are expected to show an awareness of any limitations or uncertainties inherent in their approach.
 In particular, they should critically comment on the validity and reliability of their data relative to their management of variables within the investigation.